TedTolboom/hk.com.remotec/README.md

 ## Changelog:

 ### v2.1.3
 * Major update for ZXT-120 driver / settings / polling intervals: re-inclusion of ZXT-120 is advised
+* Add flow action cards supporting to set the Thermostat Mode, Fan Mode and specific Thermostat setpoints
 * Preliminary support for ZXT-600
 **fix**
 * Unable to set setpoint in cooling mode